withastro/astro/packages/astro-rss/README.md

 Type: `string (optional)`

 The full text content of the item suitable for presentation as HTML.
 If used, you should also provide a short article summary in the `description` field.
-See the [recommendations from the RSS spec for how to use and differentiate between `description` and `content`](https://www.rssboard.org/rss-profile#namespace-elements-content-encoded).

 To render Markdown content from a glob result or from a content collection, see the [content rendering guide](https://docs.astro.build/en/guides/rss/#including-full-post-content).